Doctor of Physical Therapy admission requirements and application

 - Complete the online PTCAS application.

 - The online PTCAS application will be available on June 17.
 You will be given access information to check the status of your application online.

 - All applicants are required to submit the General Test of the Graduate Records Exam (GRE) to PTCAS as part of their application.
 The Wayne State PTCAS code for sending GRE scores is 3631.
 GRE scores are valid for two years.

 - Monitor and confirm successful completion of all admission and application requirements.

 International students must submit a course-by-course evaluation completed by WES (www.wes.org) to both the WSU Graduate School and PTCAS.
-This includes Canadian transcripts that are not in English.

 Disclaimer: Meeting prerequisites admission requirements and completion of application requirements does not guarantee an interview or admission to Wayne State University or the Physical Therapy program.